CorentinLabelle/Brainstorm-Tool/README.md

 2. **_Running a pipeline:_** From the main app, the user can import a pipeline previously created with the [Pipeline Builder](#12-pipeline_builder) and apply it to multiple studies.

-The code in the main app serves the purpose of running the interface, asking the user for information, organizing files and folders, throwing errors when needed, etc. When the user applies a process, the main app calls the appropriate script ([EEG_Pipeline](#21-eeg_pipeline), [MEG_Pipeline](#22-meg_pipeline) or [Utility_Pipeline](#23-utility_pipeline)) that contains all the processes.
+The code in the main app serves the purpose of running the interface, asking the user for information, organizing files and folders, throwing errors when needed, etc.

 #### Supported File Formats
 Here is the list of the supported recording softwares and file formats that can be imported.
 We will be adding new software and file formats as we go!